Reporting & Title IX

 There are some circumstances in which the Title IX Coordinator would be required to complete an investigation regardless of the complaining party’s wishes, in instances in which a broader campus safety issue has been identified.

 I'm worried about retaliation.

-Emporia State University prohibits retaliation by its officers, employees, students, or agents against a person who exercises his or her rights or responsibilities under any provision of the University Policies and Procedures and/or provisions of the Campus Sexual Violence Elimination (SaVE) Act.
-Retaliation against persons who file discrimination complaints or persons who participate in an investigation of a complaint, whether by an individual directly involved or by his/her associates, is a violation of University and Board of Regents policy, as well as State and Federal law.
-Complainants who utilize these procedures or persons who participate in an investigation of a complaint should not be subject to retaliation.
+No individual who utilizes these procedures or persons who participate in an investigation of a complaint should be subject to retaliation.
+Emporia State University prohibits retaliation against a person who exercises his or her rights or responsibilities under any provision of the University Policies and Procedures and/or provisions of the Campus Sexual Violence Elimination (SaVE) Act.
+Retaliation against persons who file discrimination complaints or persons who participate in an investigation of a complaint, whether by an individual directly involved or by his/her associates, is a violation of University policy.
 Retaliation may take the form of unwanted personal contact from the respondent or giving additional assignments that are not assigned to others in similar situations, poor grades, or unreasonable course assignments.
 Phone calls,e-mails, or other attempts to discuss the complaint may be perceived as retaliation under certain circumstances.
 Disciplinary action, harassment, unsupported evaluations, or other adverse changes in the conditions of employment or the educational environment may also constitute retaliation.
 Retaliation will not be tolerated and could result in suspension, reassignment, salary reduction, termination, expulsion, or other disciplinary action.

 I want to talk to someone about my options before making a report.